 - Only if front passenger seat airbag system is deactivated.
-If the child restraint system is being secured using a threepoint seat belt, move seat height adjustment to uppermost position and ensure that vehicle safety belt runs forwards from the upper anchorage point.
-Adjust seat backrest inclination as far as necessary to a vertical position to ensure that the belt is tight on the buckle side. - = Seat available with ISOFIX and Top-Tether mounting brackets $\diamondsuit$ 59. - U = Universal suitability in conjunction with three-point seat belt. - X = No child restraint system permitted in this weight class.
+If the child restraint system is being secured using a threepoint seat belt, move seat height adjustment to uppermost position and ensure that vehicle safety belt runs forwards from the upper anchorage point. - = Seat available with ISOFIX and Top-Tether mounting brackets. - U = Universal suitability in conjunction with three-point seat belt. - X = No child restraint system permitted in this weight class.